MHolmes219/DevOps-Course-Starter/README.md

 ## Running tests

-In order to run tests, you will need to install pytest using `pip install pytest`.
+Pytest is added as part of the poetry toml dependencies, allowing you to then run `poetry install` and use within the virtual environment as a dev dependency.
 You can then run all of your tests in your terminal, with optional verbosity to check output:
 ```bash
 pytest tests -vv
 ```